awalterschulze/goderive/Readme.md

   - Struct without an Equal method
   - Unnamed Structs, which are not comparable with `==`

-## Keys

-The `deriveKeys` function returns a map's keys as a slice.

-## Sorted

-The `deriveSorted` function is useful for deterministically ranging over maps when used with `deriveKeys`.
-This feature requires Go 1.8

-### TODO

-  - more tests
-  - update readme example
-  - add example to example package

 ## Compare

 The `deriveCompare` function is a maintainable way to implement Less functions.